- Solicitors For Business

 Paralysis can hugely impact your day-to-day life.
 Just how much will depend on the type and severity of the paralysis.
 You may require a wheelchair or support from a carer, for example, or the condition may also lead to other secondary conditions, such as bowel incontinence, urinary incontinence and sexual dysfunction.

 These can all have very serious negative consequences on your ability to carry out everyday tasks and to live as you did before suffering from paralysis.
-If your condition was caused by the negligence of others, it is therefore imperative you are able to access compensation that can help you return, as close as possible, to the life you led before.
+If your condition was caused by the negligence of others, it is therefore imperative you are able to claim compensation that can help you return, as close as possible, to the life you led before.

-Compensation can help you and your family to cope with the trauma of your paralysis, covering various costs, including:
+Claiming compensation can help you and your family to cope with the trauma of your paralysis, covering various costs, including: